Bolivia Adventure

 Day 5

 We were leaving our hotel early in the morning.
-Today we will start climbing to Bolivian Altiplano.
+Today, we will start climbing the Bolivian Altiplano.
 First of all, we again will pass the Sillar and several more viewpoints along the winding road, climbing higher and higher.
 Here, on these colorful hills, we can see a lot of lamas, vicunas, and even Bolivian ostriches.

 We will have lunch in the small village of Polulos.
-We will spend about an hour there and will get a chance to see how Bolivians live in these remote rural areas.
+We will spend about an hour there and see how Bolivians live in these remote rural areas.

-In the afternoon, we will get to the remote fantastic badlands basin of Ciudad Encanto.
+We will get to Ciudad Encanto’s remote fantastic badlands basin in the afternoon.
 We will spend the rest of this day wandering around mounds and hoodoos and taking pictures of this seldom-visited area.

-Included: transportation in Tupiza, English guide, refugees in Polulos
+Included: transportation in Tupiza, an English guide, and refugees in Polulos.

 Day 6